miracle2k/webassets/docs/custom_filters.rst

         def setup(self):
             self.bin = self.get_config('BINARY_PATH')

-This will check first the Django settings, then the environment for ``BINARY_PATH``, and raise an exception if nothing is found.
+This will check first the configuration, then the environment for ``BINARY_PATH``, and raise an exception if nothing is found.

 ``get_config()`` allows you to specify different names for the setting